Today is an excellent day to learn more about the health benefits of ginger.

-Therefore, the next time you suffer from cramps during your menstrual cycle, consider taking ginger.
+So, the next time you have cramps during your period, you might want to try taking ginger.

 This leads to atherosclerosis, which elevates the risk of stroke and heart attack.

-Ginger contains substances like gingerol and shogaol that can be considered as antioxidants.
+Ginger contains substances like gingerol and shogaol that can be considered antioxidants.

-To add more, ginger has vitamin C which also acts as an antioxidant in your body.
+To add even more, ginger has vitamin C, which acts as an antioxidant in your body.